-Off-Shore Wagering: Wagering services outside of U.S. borders that accept wagers from U.S. citizens illegally.
+Off-Shore Wagering: Wagering services outside of U.S. borders that illegally accept wagers from U.S. citizens.

 Online Game: Lotteries began using the term “online” decades ago to refer to computerized numbers games (daily numbers, lotto), to distinguish them from early “offline” versions that were manually calculated and tracked.
 Lotteries still may use the term to refer to games offered via a lottery retail terminal at a licensed lottery retail location, but in this context they do not mean games offered via the internet.
 (See also Draw Game, Jackpot Game and Terminal-Based Game.)

 Pari-mutuel: A payoff method in which the total available prize pool is split between all winners at a particular prize level.

 Passive Game: Early pre-numbered lottery ticket games in which player wins if their numbers match (or partially match) numbers from a drawing.
 Some lotteries around the world still use these pre-numbered games.

 Play Slip (Bet Slip): A machine-readable paper form used by players to choose their lottery numbers.
 A retailer can insert the play slip into a reader and the lottery terminal will generate a lottery ticket for a draw or terminal-based game.

 Player Activated Terminal (PAT): A free-standing self-service device which accepts currency or other forms of payment, where available, and permits a player to select and play terminal-based lottery games.